 Our current workforce demands a broad talent management plan that integrates a dynamic mix of temporary and full-time workers.
 A key component of this talent management plan is integrating independent professionals into contemporary workforce programs.
 Technology is leading the charge in this shift.

-Traditionally, these contingent workforce programs are managed either in-house or outsourced to a workforce intermediary provider (MSP, Vendor On Premise, Hybrid).
-Incorporated contingent workers (temp, SOW) are sourced through a staffing supplier or identified through non-traditional direct channels.
-In the past, ICs were typically used sparingly due to the risks they can induce.
+Traditionally, workforce programs focused on independent talent are managed either in-house or outsourced to an intermediary provider such as an MSP, on-premise vendor, or hybrid.
+Independent talent are then sourced through a staffing supplier or identified through non-traditional direct channels.
+In the past, independent contractors were typically used sparingly due to the compliance risk they can raise.
 They were managed outside these programs, if managed at all.

 Today, incorporating independent professionals into these programs creates a new world of opportunities for independents and an expanded talent pool full of highly-skilled, experienced resources for the organizations that engage them.

 Why is it hard to find skilled talent?

 The convergence of emerging technologies and changing worker preferences have made it hard for companies to find workers who have the skills they need.
 These trends have led to a shortage of highly-skilled labor and have made it more difficult for large organizations to find the talent they need for their workforce.

 One remedy to offset this talent shortage is the independent workforce.
 Independent professionals can bring much-needed skills, organizational agility, and knowledgeable expertise to businesses.
 Companies are now looking to incorporate workforce solutions that support independent workers and contingent work arrangements.